 Adrian Miller is the Deputy Vice-President of Indigenous Engagement at Central Queensland University.
 Adrian has strong leadership experience and a passion for achieving positive collaborative outcomes for Indigenous communities, including his own Jirrbal people in north Queensland.
 He is an established Public Health scholar and is known nationally and internationally for his research and leadership in Indigenous and environmental health, infectious diseases, higher education and immunology.

 He recently sat down with Ccentric consultant, Pam Lubrainschik to discuss leading aboriginal engagement in academia and his thoughts on telehealth.
-Some of the questions they discussed include:

 What made you gravitate towards academia?

 It was almost by chance that I stumbled across a position.
 It was sort of semi-government, semi-university, and was a program that was funded from the government to support indigenous students in higher education, but it was not operating very well under a government administration.
 The government knew that there was a gap in the kind of way that it was administered, and that it required someone to have an insight into undergraduate programs at higher education.
 So, I just stumbled across it really, someone asked me if I was looking for work and at the time I had just finished my degree and said absolutely it sounds interesting, I’ll have a go.